 A single IdP (even one that is split up into multiple, redundant, load balanced and geo-distributed) allows for a single source of monitoring, reporting and troubleshooting.
 All authentication (AuthN) attempts can be logged and, optionally, dropped into third party SIEMs, like SPLUNK.
 Some customers take advantage of our embedded Virtual Directory technology into our SSO Federation Broker, to provide additional reporting detail.
 For instance, we can provide DN translation to show familiar names for users across hundreds of untrusted A.D. forests — e.g. to convert a nearly unusable A.D.
 SID into a familiar name like JOHN DOE.
 This one simple feature will take your reporting to a whole new level of productivity.

 A Single Point of Management for Identity Security Access Policy

 Additionally, Optimal IdM’s SSO Federated Identity solution also supports multi-factor authentication MFA at the Broker level and supports MFA policy in the cloud, on-premise, or in a hybrid environment.
 Realize that the most ubiquitous directory services vendor can’t reach to/from the cloud to on-premise in the same architecture.
 Nor can they provide the per-application/per-user support for MFA that Optimal IdM provides.

 Virtual Directory Services

-In part II and III of this blog we’ll go into more use cases for Optimal IdM’s SSO Federation and Identity Services as well as how we help with ecommerce.
-Request a free trial today.
+In part II and part III of this blog series, we will go into more use cases for SSO Federation and Identity Services as well as how Optimal IdM helps with ecommerce.
+If interested in exploring our services, request a free trial today.